MetaMask/snaps/README.md

     - `url` (`string`; absolute URL to bundle)
       - Set to e.g. `localhost:8081/dist/bundle.js` for local development.
-  - `initialPermissions` (`{ string: object }`; permissions to be requested on plugin installation)
+  - `initialPermissions` (`{ string: object }`; permissions to be requested on Snap installation)
     - See [this interface](https://github.com/MetaMask/rpc-cap#requestpermissions-irequestedpermissions)
     and examples in this repo for details.

-If you exclude any required fields from `package.json`, your plugin may not work properly or install at all.
+If you exclude any required fields from `package.json`, your Snap may not work properly or install at all.

-We recommend building your plugin using this tool.
+We recommend building your Snap using this tool.
-You can bundle your plugin using your own tools, but it must run in the browser, run in SES, and its contents must be wrapped in an anonymous function (`() => ( ... )`).
+You can bundle your Snap using your own tools, but it must run in the browser, run in SES, and its contents must be wrapped in an anonymous function (`() => ( ... )`).

 ### Assumed Project Structure